-The focus of the design is the living tree located in the middle of the store, providing a calm environment from the hectic pace of the city.
+The focus of this Juice bar interior design is the living tree located in the middle of the store, providing a calm environment from the hectic pace of the city.
 The tree is a symbol of nature and a reference to the daily fresh ingredients used to produce the juices.
 An ‘urban retreat’, a place to come and unwind under the tree with a refreshing drink.
 For the thousands of tourists who walk by the shop every day, they’ll find a pleasant surprise among all the exuberance of retail and high-tech solutions from the bigger brands.

-For their graphic identity and branding, The Cold Pressed Juicery recruited Build in Amsterdam to conceptualise a new identity.
+For their graphic identity and branding, The Cold Pressed Juicery recruited Build in Amsterdam to conceptualize a new identity.
 Standard Studio then took this blueprint and translated it into the space, giving the store a fresh and modern look.

-The background and the diagonal lines of the design have been translated into the material with black and pink powder coated steel and wooden slats.
+The background and the diagonal lines of the design have been translated into the material with black and pink powder-coated steel and wooden slats.
 The slanted lines are recurring, they are used to accentuate the wall and the ceiling above the counter adding warmth to the design.
-The wall is finished in the same pink as the counter, and underneath it are all the refrigerators, finished with black coated steel.
+The wall is finished in the same pink as the counter, and underneath it is all the refrigerators, finished with black-coated steel.

-Customers can get their own juices from the refrigerators placed at the front of the store.
+Customers can get their own juices from the refrigerators placed at the front of the juice bar.
 They have been set into the wall which has been covered with mirrors to create the illusion of a bigger space.
 In order to keep the real tree alive, the architects have created a big bucket in the basement with fertile soil and irrigation to allow the tree a healthy life.